 There are six learning outcomes for the MBA program that each graduate is expected to achieve by the time of graduation from the program.
-These are:
+These are grouped into 6 elements:

-- 1. Entrepreneurial and Innovative Thinking: ADSM MBA graduates can identify, assess, and shape opportunities in a variety of contexts.
-They use creative and innovative approaches to develop and act on opportunities to create value for stakeholders and society. - 2.
-Ethics and Social Responsibility: ADSM MBA graduates demonstrate the ability and inclination to make decisions based on values and take action that show an awareness of and attempt to serve all stake holders. - 3.
-Integration: ADSM MBA graduates draw upon multiple functional perspectives concurrently to shape comprehensive responses to business challenges and opportunities. - 4.
-Global Perspective: ADSM MBA graduates recognize and evaluate global opportunities while incorporating cultural context and complexities associated with managing in a global environment. - 5.
-Business Acumen: ADSM MBA graduates generate and synthesize information, then apply functional business skills to make and implement timely and informed decisions.

-6. Teamwork: ADSM MBA graduates recognize the importance of effective team work, value diverse perspectives and skills, and willingly assume a variety of roles to accomplish team goals.
+1. Entrepreneurial and Innovative Thinking Critically evaluate opportunities in a variety of contexts using innovative approaches to create value for stakeholders and society 2.
+Ethics and Social Responsibility Demonstrate the ability to make decisions based on ethical values and social awareness 3.
+Integration Experiment with multiple theories and functional perspectives for the interpretation of comprehensive challenges to the business environment 4.
+Global Perspective Select appropriate research instruments to address domestic factors and drivers in the global context 5.
+Business Acumen Combine relevant theoretical advances with functional business skills to construct timely and informed decisions 6.
+Teamwork Defend arguments using effective teamwork; value diverse perspectives and skills; and deploy a variety of roles to accomplish team goals